mrcore5/bootswatch-theme/README.md

-## Mrcore Bootswatch Theme
+## Mrcore Bootswatch Theme v2.0

 This is an mRcore theme that provides the 16 https://bootswatch.com http://getbootstrap.com themes.

 ## What Is Mrcore

-Mrcore is a set of Laravel and Lumen components used to build various systems.
+Mrcore is a set of Laravel components used to build various systems.
 It is a framework, a development platform and a CMS.
 It is a modularized version of Laravel providing better package development support.
 Think of Laravel 4.x workbenches on steroids.